 I am a contributor for several other blogs, which have been listed below.
-From 2018-2019 I was recruited to write for the School of Molecular and Cellular Biology at my university, where I focused on the latest publications from various labs.
-Additionally, I interned as a science writer at the Beckman Institute for Advanced Science and Technology as well as the Illinois News Bureau from 2019-2020.
-As a result, I am skilled at explaining cutting-edge research without using jargon.
+From 2018-2019 I was recruited to write for the School of Molecular and Cellular Biology at my university where I focused on the latest publications from various labs.
+Additionally, I interned as a science writer at the Beckman Institute for Advanced Science and Technology and the Illinois News Bureau from 2019-2020.
+Consequently, I am skilled at explaining cutting-edge research without using jargon.

 I have also served as an editor for ScienceSeeker, where I curated articles in biology, evolution, and education.
 I am currently a guest editor for Club SciWri where I help budding science writers hone their communication skills.

 - Ph.D. in Microbiology (2013-2021), University of Illinois at Urbana-Champaign

 - M.Sc. in Life Science (May 2013), Mount Carmel College, Bangalore, India

 - B.Sc. in Chemistry, Zoology, and Microbiology (May 2011), Mount Carmel College, Bangalore, India